Annual Technical Report 2004 on Patent Information Activities submitted by Republic of Korea (SCIT/ATR/PI/2004/KR)

 Technical Cooperation Project for developing countries

-Under the Technical Cooperation Project of IP Automation in the APEC Region, which was approved at the APEC Intellectual Property Rights Experts Group in March 2002, we successfully conducted technical consultation on automation for the IP offices of Thailand in June 2003 and Peru in September 2003.
-We analyzed the IP procedures and IT status of these two offices, and established a plan to give direction to their policies on IP automation.
-The results of the consultation and our experience, which we acquired while developing KIPOnet, show that a universal automation vision can be applied to all IP offices with the help of efforts to harmonize IPR administration.
-Most problems that IP offices face when developing their system can be prevented by common strategies because the problems stem from similar causes.
+We analyzed the IP procedures and IT status of each Office, and established an ISP to give direction to its policies on IP automation.
+The results and KIPO's experience acquired during the development of KIPOnet show that a universal automation vision could be applied to all IPOs with the help of efforts to harmonize IPR administration.
+Most problems that IPOs face during system development can be prevented by common strategies since problems stem from similar causes.

 Promotional activities (seminars, exhibitions, visits, advertising, etc.)

 Presentation of the KIPOnet system at international events

 KIPO reiterated the efficiency of the KIPOnet system at the following events:

 ·Presenting the KIPOnet system as a model case for e-government at the International Innovation Exhibition held in Seoul in July 2004, amid participants from 70 countries sponsored by the International Institute of Administrative Sciences and the International Association of Schools and Institutes of Administration.

 ·Published the Innovation Inventor, Your KIPOnet in June 2004 and distributed to foreign IPOs and visitors to KIPO